jlkiri/phantasiai/src/posts/how-to-implement-dark-theme-with-css-and-javascript.md

 ### Add a dark/light theme toggle

 Ideally, we also need to give our users a way to change the color theme while browsing.
 This is achievable with a simple toggle somewhere on your page.
 There is a [very good guide on how to style your toggle](https://www.w3schools.com/howto/howto_css_switch.asp) but for the sake of simplicity I will use a button here.
+You can see an example of a custom toggle switch [on my blog](https://phantasiai.dev/).

 First we need to add a button.